killedit/progress-task/README.md

 There are two example users `test@example.com` with password `test123` and `user@example.com` with password `user123`.</br>
 Creating new users is possible and recommended, but not not necessary to test functionality.</br>

-The back-end, Laravel Rest API, runs at:
+The back-end, Laravel Rest API, runs at:</br>
 `http://127.0.0.1:8007`

-The front-end, Vue App, runs at:
+The front-end, Vue App, runs at:</br>
 `http://127.0.0.1:8087/`

 This requires the use of `CORS`, cross-origin resource sharing.
 The browser makes preflight `OPTION` requests to the back-end, which should happen before any actuall request, to find out if that resource is allowed to be accessed.